AbdulShabazz/UnrealEngine_SpeechSynthesis_Blueprints/README.md

 ## Based upon MaryTTS 2.5

-This is a multilingual open-source text-to-speech platform based on MaryTTS text-to-speech library.
-It runs on any platform that has a Java runtime installed and is developed for the Unreal Engine 3D graphics engine.
+This is a multilingual open-source text-to-speech and speech-to-speech platform (re-speecher) suitable for use in theatrical production, based on MaryTTS text-to-speech library, compatible with any platform that has a Java runtime installed, it is developed for the Unreal Engine 3D graphics game engine.

 <img title='Schwa (phoneme) UE Blueprint' style='margin-top:24px;' alt='Schwa (phoneme) UE Blueprint' src='IMG/Schwa.Phoneme.BP.PNG'/><br>
 <span>Schwa (phoneme) UE Blueprint</span>